mccanne/sharkfest/README.md

 ## Summary

 * Showed our new app Brim
-* Described the Zed data model we stumbled upon while hacking PCAPs
+* Described the Zed data model underneath Brim that we stumbled upon while hacking PCAPs
-* Proposed that Zed unifies the document and relational models
+* Proposed that Zed
+    * unifies the document and relational models
+    * elegantly separates schema-policy from data-mechanism
 * Walked through how it all comes together in a Git-like Zed lake
-* Closed with a novel model for live, streaming ingest based on branching

-So, do you buy our takeaway?
+> Brim+Zed is bigger than just an app and search experience.
+> There's something up the data model we found underneath it all.

-> Zed is all about _ergonomics_ for _data engineering_.
+> We think Zed is all about _ergonomics_ for easier _data engineering_.
-> Zed makes it all easier.

 ### Join in the fun!